For inserting a responsive <picture>

 or ResponsivePics::get_image()

-function, this library automatically:
+functions or API endpoints, this library automatically:

 - adds a